duhrer/duhrer.github.io/_posts/projects/2025-02-11-pebble-watch-frame-buffer.md

 </video>

 Although that video doesn't show it, there was a key problem.
-The second hand should invert part of a digit as it passes through this (in the video, you can see how cleanly the original handles this).
+The second hand should invert part of a digit as it passes through it (in the video, you can see how cleanly the original handles this).
 The old version drew everything in layers, so the second hand looked like it was partially erasing a letter until it got halfway through it, and then the letter would invert.
 It was readable,